Borderlands 4 Review – Amazing Gameplay, Terrible Optimization

 Darker but Still Borderlands

-Borderlands 4 also shifts its tone, offering a slightly darker main story while still delivering humor in the side content.
-The cringey dialogue that frustrated many players in Borderlands 3 has been toned down, which has been a pleasant surprise for returning fans.
+Borderlands 4 also changes its tone, providing a somewhat darker main story that still offers the humor in the side content.
+The cringey Borderlands 3 dialogue has been reduced, much to the delight of many returning players.

-“I’m actually impressed how SERIOUS the game is now… it feels fun, dynamic, and the combat loop is addicting.”
+“I’m actually shocked at how SERIOUS the game feels now… it’s fun, fast-paced and the combat loop is actually very addictive."

 Performance